KingChampion36/chemistryedu/docs/physical-chemistry/mole-concept/empirical-and-molecular-formula.md

 ---
 title: Mole Concept | Empirical and Molecular Formula
+description: Molecular formula gives the number of each atom in a single molecule of a compound whereas empirical formula gives the simplest ratio of each atom in a single molecule of the compound.
 ---

 # [![ChemistryEdu Logo](../../images/favicon.svg){ align=left, width=3.8% }](../../index.md)  Mole Concept | Empirical and Molecular Formula